Pernes-lès-Boulogne

 Pernes-lès-Boulogne ([pɛʁn lɛ bulɔɲ], literally Pernes near Boulogne) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 Geography

 Pernes-lès-Boulogne is situated 5 mi northeast of Boulogne, at the junction of the D233 and D233e roads.

 Population

+Transport

+The Chemin de fer de Boulogne à Bonningues (CF de BB) opened a station at Pernes-lès-Boulogne on 22 April 1900.
+Passenger services were withdrawn on 31 December 1935.
+They were reinstated in November 1942.
+The CF de BB closed in 1948.